Patentsview Swagger UI

 easy to install.

-All an api provider needs to do is write a json object specifying what
+All an API provider needs to do is write a json object specifying what

-the heck the api does.
-The json object encapsulates what end points the api has, what inputs it accepts, what outputs it produces and in what format(s), what errors could
+the heck the API does.
+The json object encapsulates what endpoints the API has, what inputs it accepts, what outputs it produces and in what format(s), and what errors could

 an error or data.
-You can read all the documentation an api provider supplies but there is no substitute for playing around and actually interacting with the api without having to write your own client.
-Swagger proverbially is the stick that
+You can read all the documentation an API provider supplies but there is no substitute for playing around and actually interacting with the API without

-I reversed engineered the json object for the patentsview api and
+I reversed engineered the json object for the patentsview API and

 here on my site instead of theirs.
+Or try the Swagger 3.0/Open API version here.
 Feel free to use the "Try it out!" button after

-clicking on one of the
+clicking on one of the endpoints.

-get_endpoints.
 You can cut and paste the parameters shown on my sample pages or invent your

 own queries to see for yourself just how fun and useful the experience